zhuofany/Yu-portfolio/health-diets.md

 There are so many food types that it can be difficult to analyze.
 And although the explanatory text below the title mentions what are the foods that have a greater impact on the environment and health, there seems to be no distinction in the chart.

 * Q4: Who do you think is the intended audience for this?
- I guess the intended audience will be the heads of health organizations in each country or experts in related fields.
+ I guess the intended audience will be experts in the field of diet.

 * Q5: Is there anything you would change or do differently?
 I would like to replace the above filter, because it is difficult to compare the data of each country in the current form.
 I would also like to see a chart clearly distinguishing between good and bad foods.